 1. Is my website eligible for this competition?

 The competition is open to English or French-language online publications based in Canada.
-The publication must carry some original editorial content (i.e. content published firstly online), and a minimum average of 80% Canadian editorial content (written and/or edited by Canadians living in Canada).
-Websites that are strictly promotional sites or act as a brochure site for a publication or broadcast outlet are also ineligible unless they feature some original journalistic content.
+The publication must carry some original editorial and a minimum average of 50% Canadian editorial content (written and/or edited by Canadians living in Canada).

 2. Do blogs count?

-Yes, as long as your blog contains original content, written firstly for the Web, and meets all the other criteria listed above.
+Yes, as long as your blog contains original content, and meets all the other criteria listed above.

 3. How do I submit an entry?

-You must complete the online entry form online entry form and submit your entry online.
+You must complete the online entry form.
 The entry form will have a space provided for the direct URL of the web page, article, or online piece to be judged.
-You need to make sure that this URL is a static link and will not change from the time that you submit the entry to the time that the item is judged during summer 2013.
+Make sure that this URL is a static link and will not change from the time that you submit the entry to the time that the item is judged during summer 2015.

 4. When is the deadline to submit entries?

-The contest ends July 19, 2013.
-All entries must be uploaded to the competition website no later than 5pm (EST) on July 19, 2013.
+All entries must be uploaded to the competition website no later than midnight on Monday, July 6, 2015, PST.